lily-mara/lily-mara.github.io/content/posts/2024-transit-kindle/index.md

 post](https://matthealy.com/kindle) on building a smart home display with a Kindle.
 Matt used an old Kindle to display things like weather, calendar events, meal plans, and house cleaning schedules.
-I figured I could probably adapt his guide and make myself an always-available display of upcoming transit departures at the stops nearest to my apartment.
+I figured I could probably adapt his guide and make myself an always-available display of upcoming transit arrival at the stops nearest to my apartment.
 I also saw [Ben Borgers' post](https://ben.page/eink) about using an old Nook as an iCloud photo frame.
 These devices are super cool, and can be had for quite cheap.
 I had a few old